ecomaikgolf/L24-RC-IMUNES/README.md

 ![](5.png)

 ## Notes
-* Network performance is not the same (but speed max. is)
+* Network performance is not the same (but max. speed is)
 * Linux 2 does not have a remote command service
 * VM does not have internet access (disabled)
 * Linux/Windows commands differ!
 Revise the Windows syntax before the exam.
+* Rely on IPv4 only